“But as for me and my house, we will serve the Lord.”

 Zulema felt the power of God and His love in her life, and God was always faithful to provide their needs.
 When she was 12 years old, Zulema felt a deep love for the Deaf and was convinced that God wanted to use her for his work, but she resisted, and it was at age 15 in a missions conference that the Lord broke her heart.
 She accepted God’s challenge and surrendered herself fully to Him, understanding that He wanted her in Deaf ministry, and that He caused her to be born into a family of Deaf parents on purpose.

 In 2013, as Zulema was studying in the Efata Bible College and Joseph served at Efata Baptist Church as a missionary intern, God allowed them to get to know each other and begin to envision a life together.
 In December 2013, Joseph and Zulema began courting, and they were engaged in June 2014.
 During that year, Joseph raised support from local churches in the US while Zulema lived and worked at Efata in Peru preparing for their wedding.

 Joseph and Zulema were married in Lima, Peru on January 3, 2015, and they have been serving together as missionaries to the deaf ever since.
-God has blessed them with two beautiful children, JJ (2 years, 8 months) and Esther (10 months).
+God has blessed them with three beautiful children: JJ (five), Esther (three), and Grace (five months).